 Projectors are relatively smaller than TV, and they take a little amount of space for placement.
 The screen can be installed in an empty ceiling or wall, but the projection distance takes most of the places.
 You can’t put anything in-between the lens and the screen.
 This is a deal breaker for urban apartment residents as they don’t have dedicated a swanky room for entertainment purpose.

 TVs may take the right amount of space in the wall, but they don’t gulp down a significant amount of space.
 You can comfortably fit them on any side of your room and then enjoy the view from a sofa or bed.

 It is evident that the installation process of projectors is quite complicated and you have to make a lot of plans and calculation to place your projector accurately.
 You need to properly align them so that it can adequately project the image on the screen.
 The wiring process also takes a toll on the installation process as you will have to connect a lot of cables.

 However, the installation process of TV is relatively easy, and you just have to mount them on a wall bracket or standing bracket.
 The wiring part is also straightforward, and you won’t have to brainstorm to connect the cables.

 Almost every TV and projector comes with an inbuilt speaker, but the sound output of all the inbuilt speaker is pretty futile for real home theater experience.
-However, the inbuilt speaker of TV is much more refined than projector’s, and they are quite adequate for casual entertainment session.
-It takes care of the basic audio need, and some high-end TVs even come loaded with built-in subwoofer to offer solid audio output.
+However, the inbuilt speaker of TV is much more refined than the projector’s, and they are quite adequate for casual entertainment session.
+It takes care of the basic audio need, and some high-end TVs even come loaded with a built-in subwoofer to offer solid audio output.
 Projectors on the other hand hardly come with excellent speakers, and it is common in the high-end model also.
 So in terms of basic audio need TV gets the upper hand.